Therapeutae: Testament of Job

+The pseudepigraphic Testament of Job is seen as possibly a Therapeutae text.

 Early Christian interpretations

 The 3rd-century Christian writer Eusebius of Caesarea (c.
 263–339), in his Ecclesiastical History, identified Philo's Therapeutae as the first Christian monks, identifying their renunciation of property, chastity, fasting, and solitary lives with the cenobitic ideal of the Christian monks.

 The 4th-century Christian heresiologist Epiphanius of Salamis (c.
 315–403), bishop of Salamis in Cyprus, author of the Panarion, or Medicine Chest against Heresies, misidentified Philo's Therapeuate as "Jessaens" and considered them a Christian group.

 The 5th-century Christian writer Pseudo-Dionysius, following Philo, interprets that "Some people gave to the ascetics the name 'Therapeutae' or servants while some others gave them the name monks".
 Pseudo-Dionysius interprets Philo's group as a highly organized Christian ascetic order, and the meaning of the name "Therapeutae" as "servants".